VzxPLnHqr/sig-pow/README.md

 price.

 ##### Nested Work-a-lot-teries?
-The talk of how Alice might price tickets, and how people might pay for them, actually presents a curious additional possibility: Alice could generate and pre-sign a spending transaction of her choosing whereby she (presumably) pays some of the work-a-lottery prize back to herself, and pays the remainder into an additional work-a-lottery with different, presumably easier, parameters.
+Considering how Alice might price tickets, and how people might pay for them, actually presents a curious additional possibility: Alice could generate and pre-sign a spending transaction of her choosing whereby she (presumably) pays some of the work-a-lottery prize back to herself, and pays the remainder into an additional work-a-lottery with different, presumably easier, parameters.
+She publishes the parameters for both lotteries, and prospective miners can choose which to solve.

 The reason why the new parameters would likely be easier is that in order to _actually_ spend the new work-a-lottery prize, a prospective spender would still need to provide a valid solution (short enough signatures) to the original, in addition to providing a valid solution to the new.
+However, in order to claim the new (smaller) lottery prize, the prospective miner does _not_ need a signature from Alice.

 Repeating this process over and over allows her to generate a somewhat arbitrary sequence of possible work-a-lotteries.
+Prospective miners can then choose where and if they want to enter the game.

 ### Calibrating a Work-Lock
 Work-locks as described here are somewhat convoluted in practice, considering the